aws-deadline/deadline-cloud-worker-agent/README.md

 *   Windows Server 2022 is recommended and tested
 *   Requires CPython implementation of Python
 *   **Python must be installed for all users** (e.g. in `C:\Program Files`)

-**MacOS is intended to be used for testing only and is subject to change.**

 ## Versioning